Epiglottitis

 • Stridor, as well as sore throat with a normal-appearing pharynx, should raise suspicion of epiglottitis.

-• If the diagnosis is suspected, do flexible fiberoptic laryngoscopy in the operating room; reserve imaging tests for cases with very low suspicion.
+• If the diagnosis is suspected, flexible fiberoptic laryngoscopy may be performed in the operating room; reserve imaging tests for cases with very low suspicion.

-• Children typically should have their airway secured by tracheal intubation; if airway obstruction is not severe, adults can often be observed for signs of airway compromise in an intensive care unit.
+• Children typically should have their airway secured by tracheal intubation; if airway obstruction is not severe, adults can often be monitored closely for signs of airway compromise in an intensive care unit.

 quizzes_lightbulb_red